ocornut/imgui/examples/README.txt

 leaving you with no option but sadness/anger (Intel GPU drivers were reported as such).

 opengl2_example/
-    *DO NOT USE THIS CODE IF YOUR CODE/ENGINE IS USING MODERN OPENGL* GLFW + OpenGL example (old, fixed graphic pipeline).
+    **DO NOT USE THIS CODE IF YOUR CODE/ENGINE IS USING MODERN OPENGL (SHADERS, VBO, VAO, etc.)**
+    **Prefer using the code in the opengl3_example/ folder** GLFW + OpenGL example (legacy fixed graphic pipeline).
-    This is mostly provided as a reference to learn how ImGui integration works, because it is easier to read.
+    This code is mostly provided as a reference to learn how ImGui integration works, because it is shorter to read.
     If your code is using GL3+ context or any semi modern OpenGL calls, using this is likely to make everything more complicated, will require your code to reset every single OpenGL attributes to their initial state, and might confuse your GPU driver.
-Prefer using opengl3_example.

 opengl3_example/
     GLFW + OpenGL example (programmable pipeline, binding modern functions with GL3W).